UWF-HMCSE-CS/SEM2018_Group1/README.md

 ### About
 This application is a project at UWF for a software engineering management class.
 This project's goal is to create a "fantasy football for esports."
 All development will be committed to this repository during the duration of the project.
+### Git Organization
+For this project there is a specific flow in place for development.
+ * master: Release Candidate -- sprint releases
+ * stable: Code that is stable, possible to release from, tested code
+ * development: Code that needs integration testing, code that doesn't crash on its own
+ * feature/<featurename>: Branch used if members need to work together on a feature?... perhaps this is like a topical developer branch
+ * developer/<membername>: Member Specific Feature Branch -- personal work branch.
 ### Locations
 #### public
 This is our folder for "static routes" which would include any client side javascript or css files